taskite/taskite/README.md

 ## Contributors

-Thanks to all the amazing contributors who have helped make Taskite better! ✨
+Thanks to all the amazing contributors who have helped make Calyvim better! ✨

 ## License